 - Choose a System That Fits Your Existing Workflow: A great VMS should integrate with the tools your team already relies on, like Slack or your access control system.
 This ensures a connected, efficient office and avoids adding another complicated app to your tech stack.

-What is a Digital Visitor Management System?
+So, What Exactly Is a Visitor Management System?

 Think of a digital visitor management system (VMS) as the modern, intelligent upgrade to that old paper sign-in book at your front desk.
 It’s a tool designed to help you manage and keep track of everyone who walks through your office doors, from clients and interview candidates to delivery drivers.
 Instead of relying on messy, insecure paper sheets, a VMS uses a digital approach to streamline the entire check-in process, making it faster, more secure, and far more efficient for everyone involved.